2022-2023 Audition dates for incoming students (Freshmen and Transfer Students)

-If you choose to audition via video, please read the following document with information on how to create a quality video recording: click here
+If you choose to audition via video, please read how to create a quality video recording for submission.

 A) Entrance Audition:

 To be accepted to the music program, each prospective incoming music major and minor, freshman or transfer, must successfully pass an entrance audition and interview.
 The purpose of this audition/interview is to evaluate the student's level of preparation upon entering Georgia College and to acquaint the music faculty with the student's potential.
-The audition must be completed before a student can be placed in the proper course work.
-For those students who have not auditioned before registration, an audition date will be offered during the week before the semester begins, or they may audition during the regularly scheduled audition dates found on the Music Department website.
-If students do not audition, they will be placed in pre-music major coursework (does not count toward the major).
-Music Therapy students must successfully audition for the Music Department faculty, in addition to their Music Therapy Entrance Requirements.
+The audition must be completed before a student can be placed in the proper coursework.
+The student may audition live, in-person, on one of the above dates or may submit a video performance.
+Either method will suffice to determine entrance to the program.
+If submitting a video, the student may be requested to perform a live follow-up audition (either via livestream or in-person) for scholarship consideration.
+Students auditioning live, in-person, will not need a follow-up audition for scholarship consideration.
+For those students who have not auditioned before registration, an audition date will be offered during the week before the semester begins, or they may audition during the regularly-scheduled audition dates found on the Music Department website.
+If students do not audition, they will be placed in pre-music-major coursework (which does not count toward the major).
 Any student not registered for applied lessons for more than two consecutive semesters must re-audition for acceptance into the program.